Terms & Conditions

 Any parking expenditure or congestion charge, if applicable, will be in addition.

-There is no travel charge for journeys within 20 miles of LN5 9JR.
+There is no travel charge for journeys within 20 miles (one way) of LN5.
 Outside this radius there will be an additional charge of 45p per mile including return travel.

 Cancellations and refunds: